IQSS/dataverse/doc/sphinx-guides/source/admin/timers.rst

 In a multi-node cluster, all these timers will be created on the dedicated timer node (and not necessarily on the node where the harvesting clients was created and/or saved).

-A timer will be automatically removed, when a harvesting client with an active schedule is deleted, or if the schedule is turned off fpr an existing client.
+A timer will be automatically removed, when a harvesting client with an active schedule is deleted, or if the schedule is turned off for an existing client.

 Metadata Export Timer
 ---------------------